 - Ceramide NS

-- Natural humectants, which are deep-penetrating, similar to natural sweat and attract water from the air, binding it to the skin’s surface
+Deep penetrating natural humectants, similar to natural sweat, that attract water from the air and bind it to the skin’s surface:

 - Aloe vera